 This ride started after a bus transfer via the highway to just outside Puerto de Mogán, as the secondary road used to cycle there has collapsed.

 The first 10 kilometers to Mogán and on to the split where the actual climb begins, are a nice warm up.

 The climb itself is indeed very scenic and not too hard: 8.5 kilometers at 6.2% average.

-After the lunch break, it’s basically straight down to El Pajar for the final 15 kilometers along the coast back to the shop.
+After the lunch break, it was basically straight down to El Pajar for the final 15 kilometers along the coast back to the shop.

 I noticed during the descend that somewhere during the ride I had managed to ruin my chain, so I could not shift gears (rear cog) anymore, but I got home and they replaced it.

 Total: 61 kilometers and 1,200 meters of elevation (Garmin)

 Sunday there were only 4 cyclists (plus 1 guide) willing to get up the dreaded VOTT, probably the toughest climb you can find on Gran Canaria.